kotcrab/ocr-reader/README.md

 In Google Cloud Console create new project and enable Cloud Vision API.
 Then create service account with access to your project and download its JSON key file (**never share this file with anyone**).
-This part of the setup is mostly covered by this [guide](https://cloud.google.com/vision/docs/detect-labels-image-client-libraries#before-you-begin), section `Before you begin`, step 1-5.
+This part of the setup is mostly covered by this [guide](https://cloud.google.com/vision/docs/detect-labels-image-client-libraries#before-you-begin), section `Before you begin`, skip last step with setting environment variable.

 ### Setup

 1. Download ZIP of this project [here](https://github.com/kotcrab/ocr-reader/archive/refs/heads/master.zip), extract it.
-2. If you have JSON key file for your Google Cloud account rename it to `gcp.json` and place it inside `data` folder.
-3. Rename `.env.local.sample` to `.env.local`.
+2. Rename `.env.local.sample` to `.env.local`.
    - This file may be hidden by default on Linux and macOS.
+3. If you have JSON key file for your Google Cloud account rename it to `gcp.json` and place it inside `data` folder.
+   - This file may be placed in any location but in that case you will need to change the path in `.env.local`.
 4. If you have JPDB account and want to use it for unknown words highlighting:
    - Using your browser devtools get the SID cookie value from the JPDB page.
    - Open `.env.local` using any text editor.